OAI/Gluecon-Workshop/Improved/schemaobject.md

 # Schema Object

-The Schema Object has expanded JSON Schema support, with additional extentions for the OpenAPI Specification.
+The Schema Object has expanded JSON Schema support, with additional extensions for the OpenAPI Specification.

 -- Some of the examples are taken from https://spacetelescope.github.io/understanding-json-schema/reference/combining.html